dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ## No Need for Speed

-A cryptographic hash function used for password hashing needs to be slow to compute.
+According to [Jeff Atwood](https://blog.codinghorror.com/speed-hashing/), "hashes, when used for security, need to be slow."
+A cryptographic hash function used for password hashing needs to be slow to compute because a rapidly computed algorithm could make brute-force attacks more feasible, especially with the rapidly evolving power of modern hardware.
 We can achieve this by making the hash calculation slow by using a lot of internal iterations or by making the calculation memory intensive.

-A fast hash function would make it easier and feasible for an attacker to generate hashes for large random sets of passwords in a short time, especially with the rapidly evolving power of modern hardware.
-The attacker then can leverage that speed into different attack vectors to breach the server.

-A slow hash function hampers that process but doesn't bring it to a halt since the speed of the hash computation affects both well-intended and malicious users.
+A slow cryptographic hash function hampers that process but doesn't bring it to a halt since the speed of the hash computation affects both well-intended and malicious users.
 It's important to achieve a good balance of speed and usability for hashing functions.
 A well-intended user won't have a noticeable performance impact when trying a single valid login.

 ## Collision Attacks Deprecate Hash Functions

 Since hash functions can take an input of any size but produce hashes that are fixed-size strings, the set of all possible inputs is infinite while the set of all possible outputs is finite.
 This makes it possible for multiple inputs to map to the same hash.
 Therefore, even if we were able to reverse a hash, we would not know for sure that the result was the selected input.
-This is known as a collision, and despite sounding like a protective mechanism, it's not a desirable effect.
+This is known as a collision and it's not a desirable effect.

 A cryptographic collision occurs when two unique inputs produce the same hash.
 Consequently, a [***collision attack***](https://en.wikipedia.org/wiki/Collision_attack) is an attempt to find two pre-images that produce the same hash.
 The attacker could use this collision to fool systems that rely on hashed values by forging a valid hash using incorrect or malicious data.
 Therefore, cryptographic hash functions must also be resistant to a collision attack by making it very difficult for attackers to find these unique values.